blender-to-gmstudio/blender-gms-vtx-buffer/README.md

 This exporter can be used to export all kinds of vertex formats.

-## Description / Planned features
+## Description

-* Generates one or more files with vertex buffer contents
+* Generates a file with vertex buffer contents
-* Optionally performs (destructive) preparation steps
+* Applies transforms & modifiers
-* Generates an accompanying json file that describes all exported content
+* Generates an accompanying JSON file that describes all exported content
-* Features (and ideas):
+* Features:
-  * Customizable vertex format (Done)
+  * Customizable vertex format, allowing for:
-  * Static scenery (Done)
+    * Static geometry batches
-  * Dynamic scenery (mesh data + offset per mesh/object in json file) (Done)
+    * Dynamic geometry batches (mesh data + offset per mesh/object in json file)
+    * Batched morphs
-  * Morphs & per-frame stuff, including interpolation (Done)
+  * Morphs & per-frame stuff, including interpolation
-  * A clean way to invert axes for both objects and mesh data => orientation_helper
-  * Shape keys
-  * Material/Shader properties
+  * Basic export of any material/shader properties
-  * line lists for particles, etc. ??
-  * Alternative ways to traverse the Blender RNA data

 ## Installing the plugin in Blender

 * In Blender, go to `Edit` > `Preferences`
 * Go to tab `Add-ons` and select `Install from File...`
-* Select the zip file `blender-gms-vtx-buffer-v1.0.12.zip` and confirm (the filename will be different for another version of the exporter)
+* Select the zip file `blender-gms-vtx-buffer-v1.0.13.zip` and confirm (the filename will be different for another version of the exporter)
 * Tick the checkbox next to `Import-Export: Export GameMaker Vertex Buffer`
 * Click `Save User Settings`
 * The plugin is now ready to be used